Clerical and Administrative Contractor (Company) Agreement

 HMRC provides some guidance on its website about employment, self-employment, and IR35.
 Its decisions on these points are often based on a “balancing exercise” in which it gives weightings to various factors.
 However, neither the HMRC guidance nor case law are sufficiently precise to enable anyone to predict how in any particular case the “balancing exercise” would be carried out or what HMRC’s conclusion would be about that particular case.
 For that reason we recommend that before you decide to use or adapt this form of agreement, you take professional advice in relation to your particular circumstances as to any impact on the company and the individual of employment law, IR35, tax, and NIC rules.

 Further guidance on tax and employment status of an individual who works as a contractor through an intermediary company can be found in the Guidance Note relating to Self-employment and IR35, but we still recommend that you take professional legal and tax advice before using this form of document.

 Nevertheless, a carefully worded contract ensuring the independence of the personal service company contractor is still a key starting point.
 Unlike an employee, the company is an independent contractor which is free to provide any suitably qualified person rather than only the original individual named in the contract having to do some or all of the work, it is free to determine when, where and how work is completed (subject of course to the business’ requirements), and it is free to work for other clients.

 Key provisions in this form of agreement cover elements such as fees and payment, confidentiality and liability.

 Optional phrases and / or paragraphs are enclosed in square brackets.

-This Clerical & Administrative Contractor (Company) Agreement contains
+This Clerical & Administrative Contractor (Company) Agreement contains the following clauses:

 2. Duration of the Agreement